Skip to content

 Shape

-Packaging shape is also critical for success in the market.
-Do you go with something that is extremely bold in it’s look?
-Or are you looking for a simple shape that’s more stackable and efficient with shelf space?
+Packaging shape is also critical for market success.
+Should you choose something bold in appearance?
+Or should you opt for a simple shape that is more stackable and efficient with shelf space?

 Color